 unhappy about a decision of a Social Welfare Deciding Officer about your

-entitlements, you can appeal this social
+entitlements, you can appeal

 Your completed application form should be returned to Disablement Benefit